-We’ve been running marketing programmes for companies in the digital identity & cyber security sector for decades, and while almost everything about the industry has changed in that time, most of the big marketing messages from the industry’s major players have stayed pretty much the same: the majority of them are trying to scare the willies out of customers.
+We’ve been creating marketing for cybersecurity & identity companies for decades, and while almost everything about the industry has changed in that time, most of the big marketing messages from the industry’s major players have stayed pretty much the same: the majority of them are trying to scare the willies out of customers.

 Most of the branding & messaging created by tech companies in the digital & identity space still looks like it’s been inspired by an early Mission Impossible movie: Strap lines focus on “Zero trust situations”, “tackling your adversaries” or “first strike cyber defence”.
 It’s like Nick Fury, Agent of S.H.I.E.L.D, is doing pro-bono branding for the world’s cyber security companies.

 Now don’t get us wrong.
 Cyber security is a serious business and everyone knows it, but surely we’ve moved on from the Action Man-style messaging by now.

-We’ve been helping companies in the digital identity and cyber security market for over 20 years now, and we certainly know how to create drama.
+Our experiences with marketing for cybersecurity & identity companies go back more than 20 years, so we’ve learned how to sex up the drama.
 But here’s the thing: Not once, in all our days of campaign creation, has someone actually come up with a bulletproof, unhackable total cyber defence solution.
 In the real world, every solution is vulnerable because no one knows what’s going to happen tomorrow.

 These days customers understand this.
 The market’s matured and buyers have become immune to the pentagon grade security promises still made by so many digital identity and cyber security companies.

 Today’s customers want to know what’s going to happen when the unforeseen does occur: How quickly will new security risks be resolved when they inevitably do happen?
 Dealing with digital identity security breaches is the new normal, and telling buyers it’s all about defence just doesn’t cut it any more.